-4 While the determination letter dated April 2, 2019 makes no reference to my fee waiver request, I assume it was granted.
-If the issue must be revisited for any reason, I hereby incorporate my fee waiver request of December 18, 2018 by reference.
+4 While the determination letter dated September 17, 2019 makes no reference to my fee waiver request, I assume it was granted as it has been in my past FOIAs.
+If the issue must be revisited for any reason, I hereby incorporate my fee waiver request of August 3, 2019 by reference.